 How do we support people in making well-grounded decisions about what to believe and what to share?
 One possibility is to provide people with meta-data: information on the sources of support for a given piece of information (like the fact that the Guardian story was based on a non-peer-reviewed working paper).
 Many sites have begun efforts to improve in this area.
-For example, in 2017, Facebook started adding more context to articles (Welch, 2018).
+For example, in 2017, Facebook started adding more context to articles (Welch 2018).
 This includes a link on articles with a small "i" that takes you to a page with the date the article was first shared and a profile of the publisher.
 This source information is only available on a small fraction of articles, and mainly on articles from major news sources whose reputations are already widely known.
 It's unfortunately not available where it's needed most-on articles from smaller sites whose reputations may be unclear.
+In February 2020,

-In February 2020, Twitter announced that they would start labeling "potentially harmful and misleading content," particularly related to the coronavirus pandemic (Roth & Pickles, 2020), and in late May for the first time marked two tweets by the President of the United States as misleading (Wong & Levine, 2020).
+Twitter announced that they would start labeling synthetic and manipulated media (Roth and Achuthan 2020).
+In May 2020, they announced that they would start labeling "potentially harmful and misleading content," particularly related to the coronavirus pandemic (Roth and Pickles 2020), and in late May for the first time marked two tweets by the President of the United States as misleading (Wong and Levine 2020).
+More and more of his tweets were marked as misinformation over time, until he was finally banned from the platform in January 2021.

 Can meta-data help?
 This question leads to a long list of harder questions.
 Who decides what tweets or articles to mark as misleading or false?
 By what standard?
 Assuming the annotation is done well, does marking things as misleading or false help the reader?
 What design features of the user interface for meta-data make it more effective?
-When does meta-data backfire, leading people to be more convinced of the truth of the false claim (Nyhan & Reifler, 2016)?
+When does meta-data backfire, leading people to be more convinced of the truth of the false claim (Nyhan and Reifler 2016)?